hungcv/Restful-API-Common-Format-/README.md

 HTTP/1.1  400
 Content-Type: application/json

-{
-"message": "Validation errors in your request", /* skip or optional error message */ "errors": [
-{
-"message": "Oops!
-The format is not correct",
-"code": 35,
-"field": "phoneNumber"
-}
-]
-}
+// THE SAME WITH POST

 HTTP/1.1  404
 Content-Type: application/json

 {
+    "success" : false,
     "message": "The item does not exist"
 }
 ```
 5- VERB Unauthorized - HTTP Response Code: **401**